 ASEC would like to thank the leaders of CMSRGH and the AdviseWise consultants for their tireless, thoughtful and dedicated work within the ICB program this past year.

 While each capacity building process with an institution will be different, the first year of ICB has proven more productive and fruitful than anticipated and provided many useful lessons for continued capacity building with CMSRGH and future institutions.

 Communities across Africa are counting on Catholic Sisters, but 80% lack the education needed to carry out their important mission work.
 You can be a Ray of Hope for a Sister who needs you by donating to her education today.

-In September, ASEC will virtually hold the inaugural ICR Conference, providing an opportunity for researchers around the globe to collaborate in the initiation of an international network of research on religious life.
+In September, 2020, ASEC held the inaugural ICR Conference, which provided an opportunity for researchers around the globe to collaborate in the initiation of an international network of research on religious life.